Canon 1D X Mark II vs G7X

 The Canon EOS-1D X Mark II and the Canon PowerShot G7 X are two digital cameras that were officially introduced, respectively, in February 2016 and September 2014.
 The 1DX Mark II is a DSLR, while the G7X is a fixed lens compact.
 The cameras are based on a full frame (1DX Mark II) and an one-inch (G7X) sensor.
-Both cameras offer a resolution of 20 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X is considerably smaller (77 percent) than the Canon 1D X Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the G7X does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X has a lens built in, whereas the 1DX Mark II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1DX Mark II and their specifications in the Canon EF Lens Catalog.